Right to privacy: As an individual right

 Under liberal democratic systems, privacy creates a space separate from political life, and allows personal autonomy, while ensuring democratic freedoms of association and expression.
 Privacy to individuals is the ability to behave, think, speak, and express ideas without the monitoring or surveillance of someone else.
-Individuals exercise their freedom of expression through attending political rallies and choosing to hide their identities online by using pseudo names.
+Individuals exercise their freedom of expression through attending political rallies and choosing to hide their identities online by using pseudonyms.

 David Flaherty believes networked computer databases pose threats to privacy.
 He develops 'data protection' as an aspect of privacy, which involves "the collection, use, and dissemination of personal information".
 This concept forms the foundation for fair information practices used by governments globally.
 Flaherty forwards an idea of privacy as information control, "individuals want to be left alone and to exercise some control over how information about them is used".

 Marc Rotenberg has described the modern right to privacy as Fair Information Practices: "the rights and responsibilities associated with the collection and use of personal information."
 Rotenberg emphasizes that the allocation of rights are to the data subject and the responsibilities are assigned to the data collectors because of the transfer of the data and the asymmetry of information concerning data practices.

 Richard Posner and Lawrence Lessig focus on the economic aspects of personal information control.
 Posner criticizes privacy for concealing information, which reduces market efficiency.
 For Posner, employment is selling oneself in the labor market, which he believes is like selling a product.
 Any 'defect' in the 'product' that is not reported is fraud.
 For Lessig, privacy breaches online can be regulated through code and law.
-Lessig claims "the protection of privacy would be stronger if people conceived of the right as a property right", and that "individuals should be able to control information about themselves".
+Lessig claims that "the protection of privacy would be stronger if people conceived of the right as a property right," and that "individuals should be able to control information about themselves".
 Economic approaches to privacy make communal conceptions of privacy difficult to maintain.